human-centered design strategist

 redesigning

-All of the initial components of the website were pretty essential - it was just moving them around to make a clearer user flow.
-I also wanted to include some more visual elements during the session for the person running the session to be able to check their progress throughout.
-Since the visuals would be completely different depending on if the user intended to use a wearable or not, I decided to separate the two versions into two different sites.
+All of the initial components of the interface were pretty essential - it was just moving them around to make a clearer user flow.
+I also wanted to include some more visual elements during the session for user or researcher to be able to check their progress throughout the experience.

 The first wearable design kept the chart and channel readings, but I wanted to change the old blocks of color that represented each type of biosignal feedback to an icon that better represented them.

-The timer design got rid of the chart and biosignals, which weren’t relevant, and instead replaces them with a countdown clock.
+The first timer design got rid of the chart and biosignals, which weren’t relevant to that experience, and instead replaces them with a countdown clock.
 I also toyed with the idea of a kind of pie chart/clock that broke the session down into parts.

 The next iteration was mostly focused on optimizing the form, since I realized that the initial input method using sliders limited users to very few options.
 Using dropboxes that also operate as input boxes provides infinite flexibility while also providing options for ease and to aid those plagued with indecision.
 To the wearable version, a place to input adjustable thresholds for each biosignal was also included.